quantum electro-optic amplifiers for the next generation quantum and supercomputers

 However, electro-optical (EO) devices that parametrically amplify RF qubits directly to optical qubits and vice versa have thus far remained elusive.

-Q-Amp Project
+Q-Amp Objectives

 Q-Amp will demonstrate a new class of EO amplifiers that realize the required unity efficiency to achieve this goal.
-This is impossible with current EO architectures, which suffer from a deleterious trade-off between:
+This is impossible with current EO architectures which suffer from a deleterious trade-off between:

 1. EO interaction strength (g)